 - Children with ASD have a harder time interpreting social cues.
 Not only does this make socialization harder, but it can make bedtime harder as children with autism may not relate bedtime rituals as a sign that it’s time to go to bed.

-- There is a marked physical difference in sleep between the neurotypical and children with autism.
+- There is a marked physical difference in sleep between neurotypical and children with autism.
 There is a higher prevalence of apnea and a change in natural REM sleep for people with ASD.

 Common Sleep Patterns in Kids with Autism